Scope and Contents

 The FOR had its origin in England a few months after the outbreak of the first World War.
 A group of 130 Christian pacifists met at Cambridge University in the last days of December 1914 to express their repudiation of the war system and their determination to work for a new social order based on Christian teachings.
 A core group chose the name Fellowship of Reconciliation for its biblical significance.
 In the fall of 1915 Henry T. Hodgkin, an English Quaker and a leading founder, came to the United States and spoke widely around the country, sharing the message about the spiritual crisis and the war.
 Finding a receptive public, he invited about a hundred interested persons to a conference at Garden City, Long Island on November 11-12, 1915.
 The result was the decision by a vote of 68 attendees to form an American Fellowship.
 A month later there were 300 members, and by 1920 the number reached 1800.
 Local groups were formed across the country.

 The first officers were chairman Gilbert A. Beaver, secretary Edward W. Evans and treasurer Charles J. Rhoads.
 Norman Thomas served as co-secretary with Evans from 1917-1919.
 Bishop Paul Jones was secretary 1919-1929, and John Nevin Sayre became co-secretary in 1924.
-Additional leaders during the World War and post-war period included the following, some as council members:
+Additional leaders during the World War and post-war period included the following, some as council members: Jane Addams, Roger N. Baldwin, Harold A. Hatch, John Haynes Holmes, Jessie Wallace Hughan, Grace Hutchins, Rufus Jones, Frederick J. Libby, Ethel P. Moors, A.J.
+Muste, Scott Nearing, Richard Roberts, Anna Rochester, and Oswald Garrison Villard.

 The Fellowship of Youth for Peace was formed in 1924, and four years later it became the Youth Section of the FOR.
 National conferences of FOR members were held annually 1916-1941, and less regularly thereafter.
 The World Tomorrow, a Christian socialist journal, was published 1918-1934 as an unofficial organ of the FOR.
-Editors included Norman Thomas, Devere Allen, John Nevin Sayre, Anna Rochester, Reinhold Niebuhr and Kirby Page.
+Editors included Norman Thomas, Devere Allen, John Nevin Sayre, Anna Rochester, Reinhold Niebuhr, and Kirby Page.

 Statement of Purpose; Challenges

 Since the formative period of the FOR the Statement of Purpose has expressed its fundamental principles, and also has served as a basis for its membership, program, and activities.
 The wording of the early versions was explicit about the Christian nature of the Fellowship, in accordance with the original English statement.
 Before long some members thought that all pacifists should be welcomed, and that the "Christian label" was unnecessary and divisive.
 In order to reconcile divergent views, a questionnaire was sent to the members in 1930.
 The result was a new version of the Statement of Purpose which recognized other sources of religious guidance, in addition to the teachings of Jesus.
-By the end of the 1950s, new ways of thinking in the post World War I era pointed to the need for another revision, and one was adopted in 1965.
+By the end of the 1950s, new ways of thinking in the post World War II era pointed to the need for another revision, and one was adopted in 1965.
 It states that "the Fellowship seeks the company of those of whatever faith who wish to confront human differences with nonviolent, compassionate and reconciling love."
 Since 1965 there have been only occasional minor changes to update the wording.

 Some issues of an ideological nature have challenged the principles of the FOR.
 In 1933 the council and national staff were divided over the use of force in industrial struggle.
 The matter was finally resolved by a referendum to the members.
-90% of the responses affirmed the use of nonviolence on all fronts, not just the international.
+Ninety per cent of the responses affirmed the use of nonviolence on all fronts, not just the international.
 A number of resignations followed and some members withdrew, but a larger number of new members joined.
 Reorganization took place in the council and staff, and the course for the future was settled.

 In 1940 a less crucial matter arose from the efforts of US communists to form a united front in opposing entrance into the war in Europe.
 Confusion among FOR members led to a policy statement by the FOR executive committee which said that it was impossible to work with communists and their sympathizers because they rejected pacifism in principle.
 The statement also affirmed the right of such persons to civil liberties.
 This policy has remained unchanged and upheld.